XiaozKang/Lung-Cancer-Prediction/README.md

-# Welcome to the prediction of lung cancer severity
+# Welcome to the prediction of the severity of lung cancer

 ## ABOUT